 Featuring original podcasts from our youth media partners, our first creative collaboration is with the My Colorful Nana Project podcast, a powerful series that invites all people to consider and celebrate their definitions of the words “beauty,” “femininity,” and Blackness, through the lens of hair.
 Check our website on Wednesday, 4/29, for the next episode!

 We know that our personal stories of life under COVID-19 can inspire critical questions for building a more liberated society in the future.
 What will listening to our communities teach us about overcoming the systemic barriers that were in place before this moment?
-We’ll explore this question across a range of new projects over the next couple of months, and we hope you will join us.
+We have and continue to explore this question across a range of new projects throughout the pandemic, and we hope you will join us.

 Sexual Assault Awareness Month: COVID-19 edition